 Microsoft Remote Desktop Services

-Microsoft offers the Remote Desktop client for both iOS and Android devices, in addition to Windows devices.
+Microsoft joined the other desktop and app virtualization vendors in emphasizing mobile devices by offering the Remote Desktop client for both iOS and Android devices, in addition to Windows devices.

 Most of Microsoft's mobile support comes in the form of the redirection capabilities built into each Remote Desktop client.
 Redirection also allows users to take advantage of their devices' built-in capabilities while working with virtual desktops or apps.
 For example, the Remote Desktop clients support keyboard and touch redirection, allowing users to carry out tasks in the virtual desktop or app just like they would on their local devices.